vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 ## Data-oriented composition

 In order to make the most of a machine's hardware, a major development paradigm shift has to be taken: enter **data-oriented design**.
 DOD is *all about the data*: code **has to be designed around the data** and not vice-versa.
-When used correctly, data-oriented design can allow applications to take advantage of parallelism and a higher percentage of cache hits.
+When used correctly, data-oriented design can allow applications to take advantage of parallelism and a higher percentage of cache hits[^more_cache_hits].
 Additional benefits include modularity, easier networking, and easier serialization.

 To achieve all the aforementioned advantages, the following design will be used: